BasemBahattab/TrackerSites-using-Telegram-Bot-py/README.md

 - Python 3.7+
 - Required Python packages: `aiohttp`, `beautifulsoup4`, `python-telegram-bot`
 - Heroku for deployment (Procfile file included in src).
 P.S.
-You can use other deployment frameworks, but they might not work.
+You can use other deployment platform, but they might not work.
 The last section `Comments for Deployment on Multi-Instance Platforms` in the README file might fix the issue.

 ## Installation